 illustrare – promovere – inspirare

-The inaugural Poljak lecture will take place on 13 May 2025 and will be delivered by Jaroslav Nešetřil from Charles University Prague.
+The inaugural Poljak lecture took place on 13 May 2025 and was delivered by Jaroslav Nešetřil from Charles University Prague.

 16:00 The life and work of Svatopluk Poljak